jsxstyle/jsxstyle/README.md

 ## Does jsxstyle support autoprefixing?

 Runtime jsxstyle does not bundle an autoprefixer, but autoprefixing is easily doable if you use webpack.
-We recommend combining [`jsxstyle-webpack-plugin`][jsxstyle-webpack-plugin] with a CSS loader that handles provides autoprefixing.
+We recommend combining [jsxstyle’s built-in webpack plugin][jsxstyle-webpack-plugin] with a CSS loader that handles provides autoprefixing.
 At Smyte, we use `postcss-loader` with `postcss-cssnext`.
 Not using `webpack` and you’d like to see runtime autoprefixing supported?
 [Open an issue][new issue] and let us know!

 ## What about global styles?